-The European Commission has published a proposal for a Corporate Sustainability Due Diligence Directive, which will introduce a sustainability due diligence duty on large companies operating within the EU, to address potential adverse human rights and environmental impacts in their own operations, their subsidiaries and their value chains.
-The proposal includes:

--A new due diligence duty to be integrated into corporate policies which requires companies to identify, prevent, mitigate, minimise and end adverse human rights and environmental impacts in their own operations, in their subsidiaries, and in their established direct or indirect business relationships in their value chain.
+The Directive introduces a sustainability due diligence duty on large EU companies and non-EU companies with significant EU activity to address potential adverse human rights and environmental impacts in their own operations, their subsidiaries and their value chains.
+The Directive includes a new due diligence duty to be integrated into corporate policies and risk management systems which requires companies to identify, prevent, mitigate, minimise and end adverse impacts in their own operations, in their subsidiaries, and in their business partners' operations where impacts relate to their chain of activities.